 - Perform the highest level of health care for patients at Glendale Adventist Medical Center.

-- Competence with utilizing, and contributing to, the evidence-based practice of physical therapy.
+- Competence with utilizing the evidence-based practice of physical therapy.

-- Obtain ABPTS board certification as a clinical specialist in orthopedic physical therapy.
+- Obtain all skills, knowledge and ability to take the ABPTS board certification as a certified specialist in orthopedic physical therapy.

 Mentorship (150 hours) - With APTA board certified specialist